Kioubit/FlapAlerted/README.md

         Enable debug mode (produces a lot of output) -disableAddPath
         Disable BGP AddPath support.
-(Setting must be replicated in BGP daemon) -noPathInfo
+(Setting must be replicated in BGP daemon) -minimumAge int
+        Minimum age in seconds a prefix must be active to be listed (default 60) -noPathInfo
         Disable keeping path information.
 (Only disable if performance is a concern) -period int
-        Interval in seconds within which the routeChangeCounter value is evaluated (default 60) -routeChangeCounter int
+        Interval in seconds within which the routeChangeCounter value is evaluated.
+Higher values increase memory consumption. (default 60)
+  -routeChangeCounter int
         Number of times a route path needs to change to list a prefix.
 Use '0' to show all route changes. (default 50) -routerID string